Narcan 101: Before, During and After an Opioid Overdose

 How Do I Give My Loved One Narcan during an Opioid Overdose?

 Narcan nasal spray was developed, in part, to help people administer emergency deployment without any need for formal medical training.
 It’s the most “user-friendly” form of the drug.
-Before giving Narcan for opioid overdose, call 911 and follow overdose protocol.
+Before giving Narcan for opioid overdose, call 911 and follow the overdose protocol.
 To administer Narcan nasal spray:

-• Remove naloxone nasal spray package
+• Remove the naloxone nasal spray package

 • Peel back the tab with the circle to open the naloxone nasal spray

-• first and middle fingers on either side of the nozzle.
+• Hold the naloxone nasal spray with your thumb on the bottom of the plunger and your first and middle fingers on either side of the nozzle.
 DO NOT PRIME OR TEST THE SPRAY DEVICE.

 • Tilt the person’s head back and provide support under the neck with your hand.
 Gently insert the tip of the nozzle into one nostril, until your fingers on either side of the nozzle are against the bottom of the person’s nose.